shinamicorp/shinami-typescript-sdk/README.md

   },
 });

-// Execute the gasless tx using your in-app wallet. const txResp = await signer.executeGaslessTransactionBlock( gaslessTx,
+// Execute the gasless tx using your invisible wallet. const txResp = await signer.executeGaslessTransactionBlock( gaslessTx,
   5_000_000